 Law Enforcement Guidance

-Attorney General Lisa Madigan issued guidance to state, county and local law enforcement agencies to increase awareness and provide an overview of recent state laws and federal actions that impact the authority of Illinois law enforcement to enforce federal immigration laws.
+The Attorney Generalís office issued guidance to state, county and local law enforcement agencies to provide an overview of changes to Illinois laws that include prohibitions on engaging in immigration enforcement.

 Preventing Sexual Violence in Higher Education Act